15 Best Bookstores in Massachusetts 2025

 14. The Silver Unicorn Bookstore – Acton, MA

-There is an abundance of different kinds of books in this store.
-It includes juvenile fiction, biographies, history, Social science, political science, young fiction, etc. Games, puzzles, cookbooks, plushies, toys, stationeries, greeting cards, etc are part of their collection.
-In the non-book section, they sell coasters, hoodies, postcards, spices, harbor sweets, etc are present.
+There is a wide variety of books in this store.
+It includes juvenile fiction, biographies, history, Social science, political science, young fiction, etc. Games, puzzles, cookbooks, plushies, toys, stationery, and greeting cards are part of their collection.
+In the non-book section, they sell coasters, hoodies, postcards, spices, and harbor sweets, among other things.

 • Best Selling Books: The Secret Hours by Mick Herron, Democracy Awakening- Notes on the State of America by Heather Cox Richardson